 The changing character of our increasingly scientific and technologically dependent society requires a science curriculum to match – one that will adequately prepare students for life and work in the 21st century.
 In setting the direction for learning, the curriculum must prepare all students to be citizens who can confidently engage with science on a personal and a societal level.
 It must also prepare sufficient students for careers in science.

 The Hub is rich in stories on the work of women in science.
-This bucket in the Pond features some of them.
+This Pinterest board features some of them.

 The New Zealand Association for Women in the Sciences encourages women to use and develop their scientific abilities and to achieve their full potential.

 The Ministry for Women's website includes a directory that identifies opportunities for girls to get exposure to science, technology and engineering.

 The Eureka!
 Sir Paul Callaghan Awards are designed to encourage and develop young leaders within the STEM subject areas.
 These students hold the future of New Zealand in their hands.